-By 2007, having created / led some dozen social venture businesses I had become a bit jaded of the CEO life.
-I had led Fifteen and worked with Jamie to build that cracking social enterprise into a sustainable brand.
-I loved what we’d done but as my fifties approached I wanted to really focus on what I love doing.
+By 2007, we three were each at cross-roads in our respective lives.
 Ade after more than a decade of creating world beating leadership development programmes at innovation company ?What If! was itching to have his own business and develop new ideas.
 Jess had just had their second child and was determined to get back to using her immense creative skills (honed in the theatre) and event planning genius.
+Liam had created / led some dozen social venture businesses including at Fifteen were he worked with Jamie to build that cracking social enterprise, but had become a bit jaded of the CEO life.

 So we thought let’s just go for it.
 Let’s invite the coolest people we know to a three-day event (in the middle of nowhere on the Berkshire Downs as it turned out) and see if they share our passion – and explore if there is a profitable business in this idea.
 So we plundered our address books and put every last ounce of relationship capital on the line.
 In October 2008, they came from all over the UK, Ireland, India, South Africa, Bangladesh, Afghanistan, USA, Canada, and Scandinavia to Wavelength100.
 It was a great event, hugely inspiring and full of learning and new relationships, partnerships and connections.